DomoApps/domo-phoenix/domoapp-starter/README.md

 ```

-In a terminal, change to the `domoapp-starter` folder and install the project:
+In a terminal window, change to the `domoapp-starter` folder and install the project:
 ```bash
 cd /Path/to/domo-phoenix
 cd domoapp-starter